snowy615/digital-systems/materials-src/digital-systems-slides/lecture13-drivers.typ

   == Bottleneck
   #line-by-line[
   - How many context switches per character?
-  - Multiple µs per context switch.
+  - Multiple µs per context switch
-  - 10k characters/s
+  - UART baud $=>$ 10k characters/s
   - Can use up to $10^5$ µs of CPU time per second!
-10%!
+10% of CPU time!

 This is a downside of the messaging design
 - Allow `printf()` to accumulate characters in a buffer, and send them all at once.